samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 ### Purity of essence

-By forcing much of a program's computation to be pure functions, you tap into their well known benefits.
-They're easier to develop and test, because you can directly see all of their inputs and more easily develop a mental model of their relation to their outputs.
-They're also easier for other developers to understand when reading the program for the same reasons; there's no hidden state.
+By expressing much of a program's computation in pure functions, you tap into their well known benefits.
+They're easier to develop and test: supply the inputs, check the outputs.
+They're also easier for readers of the program to understand: there are no hidden dependencies or state.

 We can also leverage the "show the data" visualization tools to visualize their behavior.
-The development environment can readily show the output of a function on randomly generated or canonical inputs, or on a set of test inputs provided by the developer.
-The developer can also easily play around with functions in a REPL.
+The development environment can show the output of a function on randomly generated inputs, or on a set of test inputs provided by the developer.
+The developer can easily play around with functions in a REPL.

 ## Enough already

 There are a lot of holes in the rough sketch I've provided above, which I'll endeavor to fill in in future blog posts.
-I'm in the process of "converting" patterns that I find recurring in my own programs into RSP style, identifying the painful parts and thinking about whether those can be smoothed over with improvements to RSP, or whether the pain indicates that I'm doin' it wrong.
+I'm in the process of translating patterns that I find recurring in my own programs into RSP style, identifying the painful parts and thinking about whether those can be smoothed over with improvements to RSP, or whether the pain indicates that I'm doin' it wrong.

-I also doubt I'll be able to hold off on starting an implementation for much longer.
-My plan is to initially implement RSP in Scala, which is sufficiently flexible that I think I can attain most of my "ideal" syntax and runtime structure.
+I doubt I'll be able to hold off on an implementation for much longer.
+My plan is to implement RSP in Scala, which is sufficiently flexible that I think I can attain most of my "ideal" syntax and runtime structure.
 Once that's roughly working, I'll start on visualization and interactive debugging tools, as those will determine whether the extra difficulty of writing in RSP-style is actually worth it.
-I'll also learn a lot about how hard it's going to be to efficiently implement RSP, even in a bespoke language and runtime, and whether or not my ideas about concurrency (and extending that to distributed systems) are half-baked.
+I'll also learn a lot along the way which will influence the design and development of an eventual bespoke language and runtime.

 Onward into the abyss.